This disease was first described in British medical literature in the early years of the 20th century.

-If you have any symptoms of Alport syndrome, such as blood in the urine, swelling of the body, hearing loss, eye pain or blurred vision, you should see your doctor.
+If you have any symptoms of Alport syndrome, such as blood in the urine, body swelling, hearing loss, eye pain, or blurred vision, you should see your doctor.

 The doctor may order tests to determine if the person has Alport syndrome.

-If any member of the family has been diagnosed with Alport syndrome, a doctor should be consulted.
-He or she may order tests to see if you have the gene mutation that causes Alport syndrome.
+If any family member has been diagnosed with Alport syndrome, a doctor should be consulted.
+They may order tests to see if you have the gene mutation that causes Alport syndrome.

 Treatment and prevention options for Alport syndrome

 Alport syndrome is a chronic condition that cannot be cured.
-Therefore, treatment focuses on regularly monitoring organ damage and managing any damage that occurs.
+Therefore, treatment focuses on regularly monitoring organ damage and managing any damage.